-The consolidated financial statements have been prepared under the historical cost basis except for certain financial instruments that are measured either at fair value or amortized cost, and investment property measured at fair value, as explained in the accounting policies below.
+The consolidated financial statements have been prepared in accordance with applicable International Financial Reporting Standards (IFRSs) and are under the historical cost basis except for certain financial instruments that are measured either at fair value or amortized cost, and investment property measured at fair value, as explained in the accounting policies (Note 4).
 Historical cost is generally based on the fair value of consideration given in exchange for assets.

-(c) Functional and presentation currency
+(b) Functional and presentation currency